 Students will form brand management teams to work on this project.
 Note: You are responsible for forming a five-person team for the purpose of group projects.
-Please take the time to put together a team that will work together well in terms of schedules, work places, different skills, etc. All groups must be formed and potential brands identified by the start of the seventh class session.
+Please take the time to put together a team that will work together well in terms of schedules, skillsets, goals, etc. All groups must be formed and potential brands identified by the start of the eighth class session.

 Your assignment is to select a real brand (new or well-established) and conduct an audit for that brand.
-Every team must study a different brand, and brands are assigned on a first come, first serve basis.
-So, pre-approval with me is necessary (see below).
+Every team must study a different brand, so pre-approval with me is necessary (see below).
 It's great (although not necessary) if you pick a brand to which at least one member of the group has access so that you could get a briefing on the firm's situation from someone in a position of responsibility.
 Generally, the deeper you get into the company, the more insightful the project becomes and the greater the likelihood that your recommendations will be implemented and that you will have an impact.
-A startup that has not yet introduced a product is acceptable, so long as the product definition is sufficiently developed to allow for design of the brand audit.
-Feel free to pick a service (e.g., non-profit or profit) or product (e.g., consumer, technology, or person).
+A startup that has not yet introduced a product is acceptable, so long as the product definition is sufficiently developed to allow for a meaningful brand audit.
+Feel free to pick a service (e.g., non-profit or for-profit) or product (e.g., consumer, technology, or person).

 The goal of the brand audit is to assess its sources of brand equity and suggest ways to improve and leverage that brand equity.
-Thus, brand audits are made up of brand inventories (comprehensive summaries of a firm's marketing and branding program) and brand exploratories (the results of empirical research, either focus groups, depth interviews or surveys; see below) - followed by a brand strategy and implementation recommendations for the company.
+Thus, brand audits are made up of brand inventories (comprehensive summary of the existing marketing and branding program) and brand exploratories (the results of empirical research), followed by a recommendation for brand strategy and strategy implementation.

 The final project will include a written proposal as well as an oral presentation to the class.
 Further details are provided below and will also be reviewed in class.
-Presentations will be given during class on April 17th, 19th, and 24th.
-Regardless of what day your group will be presenting, every group's written brand audit is due at the beginning of class on April 17th.
-Page limitations: 1 page executive summary; 10 pages of text (single spaced); up to 5 pages of appendices.
+Presentations will be given during class on April 22nd, 24th, and 29th.
+Regardless of what day your group will be presenting, every group's written brand audit is due at the beginning of class on April 22nd.